cjnaz/cjnfuncs/configman.md

 The search order for a param is 1) from the specified `section`, 2) from the `DEFAULT` section, and 3) from the `fallback` value.
 If the param is not found in any of these locations then a ConfigError is raised.

-Type checking may be performed by listing one or more expected types via the optional `types` parameter.
+Type checking may be performed by listing one or more expected types via the optional `types` arg.
 If the loaded param is not one of the expected types then a ConfigError is raised.
 This check may be useful for basic error checking of param values, eg, making sure the return value is a float and not a str. (str is the loadconfig() default if the param type cannot be converted to another supported type.)